llvm/clangir/README.md

 `llvm-testsuite/SingleSource` pass correctness checks.

-- MLIR in-tree dialect lowering: basically CIR -> MLIR dialects, initial support to memref and some other dialects but currently as active as LLVM lowering.
+- MLIR in-tree dialect lowering: basically CIR -> MLIR dialects, initial support to memref and some other dialects but currently not as active as LLVM lowering.

 - Lifetime checker: implementation of a C++ lifetime checker (for catching C++